NZ2ND Transfer with On-the-Fly Conversion

 T

-Data type of the source operand and destination operand.
-For details about the supported data types, see Supported Channels and Data Types.
+Data type of the source or destination operand.
+For details about supported data types, see Supported Paths and Data Types.

 Parameter